opengovsg/opendoc-clm/property.md

 ### Maintenance Of Exterior Features

 Section 9(1) of the **Building Maintenance and Strata Management Act** (Cap.
-30C) makes it an offense for a person to fail to maintain a exterior feature by securely fixing it to the building to prevent its collapse, partly or wholly, without reasonable excuse, if he is responsible for the exterior feature.
+30C) makes it an offense for a person to fail to maintain an exterior feature such that it remains securely fixed to the building to prevent its collapse, partly or wholly, without reasonable excuse, if he is responsible for the exterior feature.